elijaharc/batch5-activities/README.md

 # Welcome to my GitHub Repo!
-Here are some of my work.
+Here are some of my works.

 # Homeworks: